-Most donors see advantages to both e-mail and direct mail communication from the organizations they support.
+Most donors see advantages to both the mail and e-mail communication they receive from the organizations they support.
 Very few completely reject one form or the other.

-The Donor Mindset Study, conducted jointly by Grey Matter Research (Phoenix, AZ) and Opinions 4 Good (Op4G, Portsmouth, NH), asked donors to compare the two methods of communication from organizations they already support on six different factors.
+The Donor Mindset Study asked charitable donors to compare the two methods of communication from organizations they already support, on six different factors.
 Which method is:

 - more likely to get read